JuliaMolSim/Molly.jl/docs/src/docs.md

 specific_inter_lists = (bonds,)
 ```
 This time, we are also going to use a neighbor list to speed up the Lennard Jones calculation.
-We can use the built-in distance neighbor finder.
+We can use the built-in [`DistanceNeighborFinder`](@ref).
 The arguments are a 2D array of eligible interacting pairs, the number of steps between each update and the distance cutoff to be classed as a neighbor.
+Since the neighbor finder is run every 10 steps we should also use a cutoff for the interaction with a cutoff distance less than the neighbor list distance.
 ```julia
 # All pairs apart from bonded pairs are eligible for non-bonded interactions
 nb_matrix = trues(n_atoms, n_atoms)